 Who is at Risk?

-People most at risk of catching colds and flu are people are those over the age of 65, children and babies, people who already have poor health, people with chronic health conditions such as bronchitis, emphysema and other lung conditions.
+People most at risk of catching colds and flu are people are those over the age of 65, children and babies, people who are inactive, people who already have poor health, people with chronic health conditions such as bronchitis, emphysema and other lung conditions.
 People with weight problems, lower immune function due to pregnancy, stress or a diet that consists mainly of processed and packaged.

 There are many ways you can work to prevent catching cold and flu viruses.
 This can involve introducing herbs into your daily diet such as sage, thyme, mint, implement good hygiene, nutritious diet with fresh fruit such as lemons, oranges, vegetables and condiments such as onions, garlic, good quality sleep, learning techniques to cope with stress so as not to get so anxious or upset.
 Making positive changes with lifestyle habits.

 1. Washing your hands regularly: The majority of cold and flu viruses are spread through direct contact either from person to person or through objects.
 When someone who has the flu sneezes onto his or her hand and then touches the telephone, the keyboard, a kitchen glass.
 The germs can live for hours only to be picked up by the next person who touches the same object.
 So wash your hands often.
 If you can’t get to a sink, rub an alcohol-based hand sanitizer onto your hands.